rodrygors/UpgardeHubCoffeeShop/README.md

 Main features:

-- Manage your purchase of coffee.
+- Manage your customers purchases of coffee.

 - Add/Update/Delete coffees/customers/purchases by ID.

 - Add new coffees/customers/purchases by ID.